dino-/xkb-custom/README.md

       ...
 ```

-The documentation says the `evdev.lst` file is legacy and can be ignored on
+The XKB documentation suggests the `evdev.lst` file is legacy and less-often
-modern systems.
-It also says this file can be generated from the XML but I do
+used on modern systems.
+It also says this file can be generated from the XML
-not know how.
+but I do not know how.

 Finally, to use your new symbol, you can place it in commands